 Squalene and squalane are two related organic compounds that are commonly used in skincare products.
 Here's a brief overview of each:

 Squalene is an unsaturated hydrocarbon that is naturally produced by the sebaceous glands in our skin.
-It is also found in certain plant oils, such as olive oil, wheat germ oil, and rice bran oil.
+It is also found in shark liver oil and certain plant oils, such as olive oil, wheat germ oil, and rice bran oil.
 Squalene has been shown to have antioxidant properties and can help to moisturize and protect the skin.
 However, squalene is unstable and can easily oxidize when exposed to air, which can lead to skin irritation.

 Squalane, on the other hand, is a saturated form of squalene that is more stable and less prone to oxidation.
-Squalane is often derived from squalene, usually from shark liver oil or plant sources like sugarcane, olives, and rice bran.
+Squalane is often derived from squalene, usually from plant sources like sugarcane, olives, and rice bran.
 Though less likely to irritate the skin, it has similar moisturizing and protective qualities to squalene.
 Squalane is commonly used in skincare products as an emollient, which helps to keep the skin soft and hydrated.

 In conclusion, squalane is a more stable and soothing derivative of squalene that is frequently found in skincare products.
 Squalene is a natural substance produced by the skin and found in some plant oils.